ibm-cloud-docs/openwhisk/actions.md

     ```
     {: screen}

 ## Sharing packages of actions
 {: #actions_pkgs_share}

 After the actions and feeds that comprise a package are debugged and tested, the package can be shared with all {{site.data.keyword.openwhisk_short}} users.
 Sharing the package makes it possible for the users to bind the package, invoke actions in the package, and author {{site.data.keyword.openwhisk_short}} rules and sequence actions.
 Actions and feeds within a shared package are _public_.
 If the package is private, then all of its contents are also private.
 {: shortdesc}

-1. Share the package with all users.
+1. Run the [`ibmcloud fn package update`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_pkg_update) command to share the package with all users.

   ```
   ibmcloud fn package update <package_name> --shared yes
   ```
   {: pre}

-2. Display the `publish` property of the package to verify that it is now true.
+2. Use the [`ibmcloud fn package get`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_pkg_get) command to display the `publish` property of the package to verify that it is now true.

   ```
   ibmcloud fn package get <package_name> publish